The Entry of Constantine in London (illustration from The Roman Soldier) by Amedee Forestier

 Other art prints by Amedee Forestier

 A Journey through Yemen Prehistory: representation of Homo rhodesiensis or man of Broken hill, ancestor of Homo sapiens, whose fossils were discovered in Rhodesia (present-day Zambia in Africa).
-Drawing by A. Forestier The Ghost Dance of the Sioux Indians in North America The Marriage of the Prince of Wales with Princess Alexandra of Denmark in St. George Everything Comes To Him Who Waits Blind Love The Visit of the German Emperor to Syria, the Emperor and Empress Passing Through the New Grand Bazaar at Damascus The Trouble in Crete, Refugees from Outlying Villages Collected in the Greek School-House at Retimo A Cornicen or Trumpeter (illustration from The Roman Soldier) View of Utiri village, Tanzania, 1890 The Mermaid of Lighthouse Point, by Bret Harte Uncle Jim and Uncle Billy Hands up, or We fire!
-Boer Treatment of Our Wounded at Koorn Spruit Pallinghurst Barrow, by Grant Allen Blind Love, by Wilkie Collins
+Drawing by A. Forestier The Ghost Dance of the Sioux Indians in North America The Marriage of the Prince of Wales with Princess Alexandra of Denmark in St. George Blind Love Everything Comes To Him Who Waits The Visit of the German Emperor to Syria, the Emperor and Empress Passing Through the New Grand Bazaar at Damascus The Trouble in Crete, Refugees from Outlying Villages Collected in the Greek School-House at Retimo A Cornicen or Trumpeter (illustration from The Roman Soldier) View of Utiri village, Tanzania, 1890 The Mermaid of Lighthouse Point, by Bret Harte Pallinghurst Barrow, by Grant Allen Uncle Jim and Uncle Billy A Hoplite in the Army of Servius Tullius (illustration from The Roman Soldier) Hands up, or We fire!
+Boer Treatment of Our Wounded at Koorn Spruit

 Discover more works by Amedee Forestier